Hywin Launches WealthTech Platform to Enhance its Services for High-Net-Worth Clients through Data Analytics by Leveraging IBM Technology

-/EIN News/ -- SHANGHAI, China, April 04, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. (“Hywin,” or the “Company”) (NASDAQ: HYW), a leading independent wealth management service provider in China, today announced it will provide its high-net-worth clients with 360-degree analysis of individual client preferences to offer precisely targeted services by leveraging IBM Cloud Pak for Data and the IBM Garage.
+SHANGHAI, China, April 04, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. ("Hywin," or the "Company") HYW, a leading independent wealth management service provider in China, today announced it will provide its high-net-worth clients with 360-degree analysis of individual client preferences to offer precisely targeted services by leveraging IBM Cloud Pak for Data and the IBM Garage.

 Hywin's CTO Hua Zhu (right), CEO Madame Wang Dian (center)